-The term 'Bad Credit' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Bad Credit' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bad Credit refers to the results of failing to stay current on credit agreements.
 In practice it leads to an incapability of being approved on new lines of personal (or business) credit.
 It usually results because the individuals or businesses in question have failed to pay prior credit obligations or loans in a timely fashion.
 It could also mean that the individuals (or companies) in question have failed to repay their credit obligations whatsoever.

 Several major credit bureaus actually maintain a complete record of individuals’ credit histories in files called personal credit reports.
 These credit reporting agencies gather all relevant credit information, including timely or delinquent payments or defaults on credit card obligations and outstanding loans.
 They place all of this good and bad information alike on the individuals’ personal credit reports.
 Any accounts that had high balances, went out for collection, or led to vehicle or personal property repossession or the filing of bankruptcy protection will all be noted on the credit reports.

 These episodes lead to seriously bad credit.
 It becomes most derogatory when there are many cases of such negative credit items which become filed by creditors in relatively short time spans.
 There are many negative credit events that can cause lenders to shun businesses and individuals when they only appear even once on a given credit report.
 Among these are repossessions, bankruptcies, and foreclosures.